top of page

 participating at the Children’s Shelter, Nursing Homes, Special

-long before he became a clown.
+Needs Events, Parades, Missionary Work, anywhere he could spread Joy and Laughter.
+His family, friends, and fellow clowns have many fond memories of him.
+Here are a few that his clown friends have shared.“I think the clown was in there long before he became a clown.
 Whether he was in clown or not, the clown was who he was.
 He always had a joke and he liked to play.
 (Diana “Buttons” McCurtain).
 “Among his favorite roles was laying the “good fairy” in the “Little Bunny Foo Foo” skit.
 The kids and adults loved seeing him in a pink tutu, fairy wings, a wand, and dancing across the room.
 The minute he walked into a room, he would yell “Is Everyone Happy???”
 He was an inspiration and gave from the heart.”
 (Inez "Pandorfus” Esquivel).
 “He was not only a clown with a big heart, but a person with a big heart.
 We use to call him the tamale clown, because he always wanted to bring tamales for our alley social events.”
 (Reina “Queeny” Eaton).
 “I loved seeing “WERO” ride his cool scooter.
 He found a card board car that fit right over the scooter, so it looked like he was driving a miniature car.
 He attached calliope pipes on the back and would play clown music.The kids would have huge smiles when he would drive past them!”
 (Donna “Donnabelle” Manna).
 We are sure he is in heaven Spreading Joy and Laughter, Handing Out Red Noses, and Twisting Balloon Animals.
 He will be missed.

 Edward "Wero" Arispe